wasm-signatures/design/spec/tool-conventions/Signatures.md

 ## Signature verification algorithm for an entire module

-1. Verify the presence of the signature section, extract the specification version, the hash function to use and the signatures.
+1. Verify the presence of the signature section, extract the specification version, the content type, the hash function to use and the signatures.
 2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
 3. Split `hashes` (included in the signature) into `h1 … hn`
 4. Read the module, computing the hash of every `(pi, di)` tuple with `i ∈ {1 … n}`, immediately returning an error if the output doesn't match `hi`